wjohn007/Berry-DallasTemperature/README.md

 - each sensor value can be adjusted via offset
 - shows a nice UI with the sensor data and some controls
 - transmits the temperature-values ​​via sensor-message
+- support of SetOption8 (Fahrenheit/Celsius)
+- support of Command TempOffset (default offset for unregistered sensors)

 ## Motivation